Alan-A/GetSimple-I18N-InnovationGrid/README.md

 The files provided in this repository are intended to provide a starting point for developing a responsive multi-language Web-Site with the [GetSimple CMS](http://get-simple.info).
 The files require the use of several plugins for GetSimple and include a new theme, InnovationGrid.
 This theme is based on the default GetSimple [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/), using CSS3 techniques.

+## Example Web-Site

+I use this package as the basis for [my own web-site](http://www.alan-amos.de) with only minor changes to CSS and a number of additional features to meet my own requirements.

+## Download Description

 This repository contains template, style and component files required for the InnovationGrid theme as well as a number of page files that demonstrate and describe the site.
 Users have to install the plugins listed [below](#plugins) before the Web-Site will function fully.